- Concrete Scanning – Also Known As X-Raying

 The energy emitted from our GPR units is many times lower than a mobile phone.
 This means that there is no need for a site to be evacuated nor there is any risk of harmful exposure.

-Concrete X-ray can only produce one image on each exposure meaning that large areas are very time consuming and costly to investigate as the transmitter and receiver need to be constantly moved.
+X-ray can only produce one image on each exposure meaning that large areas are very time consuming and costly to investigate as the transmitter and receiver need to be constantly moved.

-Ground Penetrating Radar can scan large areas in one or more scrolling images producing a vertical sectional view of the test area much like a MRI from a hospital.
+GPR can scan large areas in one or more scrolling images producing a vertical sectional view of the test area much like a MRI from a hospital.
 These images can be placed together to form a virtual 3D model.

 Whether it be